 Students who park motor vehicles at any Wharton County Junior College location must register their vehicles and receive a parking permit.
-The parking permit must be attached to the rearview mirror in accordance with college instructions.
+All vehicles, including motorcycles, must be registered with the Office of Security and Public Safety and display a current WCJC parking decal.
+The parking decals are valid for one school year and expire after each Summer II session.
+The decal must be affixed to the lower left corner of the rear window or left bumper of the vehicle.
+Motorcycle decals can be displayed on the windshield, the rear license plate frame, or rear fender.
 Violators of college traffic and parking regulations are subject to fines and/or other appropriate disciplinary action.
 Illegally parked vehicles are subject to towing at the owner's expense.
 Parking and traffic regulations are set forth in detail in the Student Handbook.